Olga Agapova (Russia)

 Jenni Valli (Finland)

 Jenni represents the one-person tango community of her hometown Huittinen in southern Finland.
-Since starting with tango around 10 years ago she's been an active member around in the Finnish tango scene as an organizer of milongas and many events.
+Since starting with tango over 10 years ago she's been an active member around in the Finnish tango scene as an organizer of milongas and many events.
 Dj'ing started very innocently parallel to establishing a new milonga but it soon grew into a more serious activity and a great source of joy along the dancing itself.
 As a dj she's traditional, giving special attention to the most central Golden Age orchestras and lively cortinas.
 She's a frequent dj in milongas and festivals around Finland and has also enjoyed invitations to Germany, Russia, Sweden, Norway, Denmark, Ukraine, Italy, Spain and Belgium.